digi-ron/AU-Falcon-SPUD-Project/Electrical/ACControls/AC-S1.md

     ![Centre Dash AC Screws](./ac-controls-rear.jpg)

 1. remove all dials from the AC Controls and remove the white assembly from the fascia, then unclip the front plastic from the assembly.
-The assembly is hold in with 6 small clips (3 on the top, 3 on the bottom), they are somewhat easy to break, and the faces of the AC, AC Max, and the Air Recirculation buttons will come off with the fascia on removal
+The assembly is held in with 6 small clips (3 on the top, 3 on the bottom), they are somewhat easy to break, and the faces of the AC, AC Max, and the Air Recirculation buttons will come off with the fascia on removal

     > Pictures not provided for this section due to difficulty taking images while taking assembly apart {: .block-note}